 Sandra Zupan is the Assistant Director of National Fellowships and Undergraduate Research for the College Center for Research and Fellowships (CCRF).
 Prior to joining the staff at University of Chicago, Sandra taught undergraduate courses in human geography, environment and urban studies at Temple University and University of Kentucky.
 By also teaching courses in intensive writing and research design for three years at Temple, she gained extensive experience in helping students articulate their academic interests, develop research proposals and improve writing skills.
 Sandra’s mentees were successful in obtaining research grants and national fellowships.
 She sought to further enhance student scholarly advancement by serving on both university and national selection committees, including Fulbright, Boren, Truman and Udall.
 Sandra also brings a personal history of achievement in fellowships, which facilitated her academic and applied research in urban policy, economic development and justice alliances in contemporary urban America.

-Specializes in research-based national fellowships including: National Science Foundation GRFP, Fulbright Study/Research, James C. Gaither Junior Fellowship, Goldwater, and Astronaut, among others; UChicago-based research grants; advanced writing support for research proposals and fellowship applications; graduate school application support; and, research design and general undergraduate research support and involvement across all campus.
+Specializes in research, international and post-graduate fellowships including: Fulbright Study/Research, National Science Foundation GRFP, James C. Gaither Junior Fellowship, Thomas R. Pickering Foreign Affairs Fellowship, Charles B. Rangel International Affairs Graduate Fellowship, Bill Emerson National Hunger Fellowship and Critical Language Scholarship, among others; research design and writing support for research proposals and fellowship applications; and, general undergraduate support and involvement across all campus.

 - MA, Liberal Studies, Villanova University